 In April, we celebrate accomplishments with student leaders and student organizations through a leadership awards dinner.
 Student organizations and individuals can apply for student awards for a chance to be recognized for their hard work and contributions to the Chatham community!

 Student Organizations are a great way to get involved on campus.
 Please read about the organizations listed below to find one or many that you would be interested in joining.
-Students who would like to connect with an organization can contact the Office of Student Activities at email@example.com or 412-365-1281.
+Students who would like to connect with an organization can contact the Office of Residence Life & Student Activities - Student Affairs at email@example.com or 412-365-1281.

 Alpha Sigma Lambda Honor Society